France's Eramet targets November production start at Argentina lithium plant

 Eramet, which owns 50.1% of the project, is requesting permits for a second plant with a capacity of 30,000 tons, with construction likely to begin next year.
 It plans to eventually build a third plant of the same size.

-The company is hopeful that a recent new economic reform bill passed in Argentina's Senate that includes plans to incentivize large investments could help boost those expansion plans.
+The company is hopeful that a recent new economic reform bill passed in Argentina's Senate that includes plans to incentivize large investments, including tax sweeteners and ease of access to currency exchange markets, could help boost those expansion plans.

-"These are obviously the kind of incentives that are important for us when we make a decision to invest in new phases," Simon Henochsberg, Eramet's vice president of strategy, told Reuters in an interview.
-(Reporting by Daina Beth Solomon; Editing by Emelia Sithole-Matarise)
+"The most important for us is the free currency exchange, the freedom to bring dollars to get dollars out," said Eramet CEO Christel Bories in an interview with Reuters.

+Looking at neighboring Chile, she said the country has struggled to draw as many new lithium projects as in Argentina, but that Eramet planned to keep pressing ahead to develop a lithium project.